Coworking App: How to Improve Member Activation & Engagement

 - Resend invitation emails.
 If a member didn't accept the first invitation, send it again. andcards even offers this option on uninvited user profiles.

 - Offer rewards.
 Supposing you decided to transition to a new system or maybe you introduce a new platform and need to combat members' resistance.
 Create some incentives available only for coworking space app users.
-For instance: + X meeting room booking credits at activation, payments with a Charge Card (use now - pay later), and so on.
+For instance: + X meeting room booking credits at activation, payments with a Company Bill (use now - pay later), and so on.

 - Educate your members.
 You are probably running a corporate blog, newsfeed, social media accounts, maybe a YouTube channel, and an email newsletter.
 Educate your members through all available channels.
 Tell them about the cool features of your app, how can it simplify their lives, how can it help to use membership perks to the fullest, how will it save their time, add convenience, etc. Don't forget about clear download instructions, links, and call-to-actions.